 - To promote the interests of new entrants and junior lawyers and provide a network for likeminded people beginning their careers in the legal aid sector.

 YLAL has a committee that steers our work.
 Members can play a full role in helping to achieve YLAL’s objectives by joining sub-groups that focus on a particular aim or task.
 We hold regular meetings each month in London.
-We also have meetings in Bristol, Kent, Liverpool, Sheffield and Manchester so that members can discuss YLAL’s latest work.
+We also have meetings in Birmingham, Bristol, Kent, Liverpool, Manchester and Sheffield so that members can discuss YLAL’s latest work.
 For those who can’t make the meetings, minutes are sent out shortly afterwards to keep members updated.

 We work closely with other groups who share some or all of YLAL’s objectives.
 We do not wish to duplicate work or efforts made by such groups, but we believe it is crucial for junior lawyers working in (and aspiring to work in) the legal aid sector to have their own voice.
 And that is what we aim to provide.

 Non-members can also keep up-to-date with our work by following us on Twitter (@YLALawyers) or liking our Facebook page.

 For more information about YLAL, what we do and how to join, click on the links in the left-hand menu.

 Please note that YLAL does not provide legal services.
 If you require legal advice you may find the Law Society website helpful: http://www.lawsociety.org.uk/choosingandusing/findasolicitor.law